South Carolina Code of Laws

 (1) Except as otherwise provided in this section, this title applies to consumer credit transactions made in this State.
 For purposes of this title, a consumer credit transaction is made in this State if:

-(b) The creditor induces the consumer who is a resident of this State to enter into the transaction by face-to-face solicitation in this State.
+(b) the creditor induces the consumer who is a resident of this State to enter into the transaction by offering or advertising in this State by any means, including, but not limited to, face-to-face solicitation, mail, brochure, print, radio, television, Internet, or any other electronic means.

 (2) With respect to consumer credit transactions entered into pursuant to open-end credit this title applies if the consumer's communication or indication of his intention to establish the arrangement is received by the creditor in this State.
 If no communication or indication of intention is given by the consumer before the first transaction, this title applies if the creditor's communication notifying the consumer of the privilege of using the arrangement is mailed or personally delivered in this State.